Now Hiring! *SIGN ON BONUS OFFERED

 • Ability to support students in personal care including toileting, feeding/eating, etc.

-• Ability to wear a facemask appropriate PPE when required in the school building, even when social distance is maintained.
+• Ability to wear a facemask when required in the school building.

 • Ability to kneel, sit (on a chair or the floor) and stand moving easily and quickly from kneel to stand, sit to stand and stand to walk positions.